Israel profile - Leaders

 Following protracted negotiations, in May he formed a new coalition government with the right-wing Bayit Yehudi party and several smaller parties, two of them ultra-Orthodox, later supplemented by the right-wing Yisrael Beitenu party.

 In February 2018 prosecutors began investigating allegations that Mr Netanyahu pressed regulators to help the Bezeq telecoms company in return for favourable news coverage from one of its websites.
-Mr Netanyahu denies all the allegations.
+Mr Netanyahu denies all the allegations, but was formally charged in November 2019 with bribery, fraud and breach of trust in connection with three separate cases.

 During his previous term as prime minister in 1996-99 Mr Netanyahu was initially hostile towards the new Palestinian Authority, but went on to show some flexibility while maintaining a security-first policy.